top of page

 3. What are some languages you’d like to learn in the future?

-4. So let’s be honest, what’s the sexiest language?
+4. So let’s be honest, which language has the most charm for you?

 5. What’s the greatest pleasure you get from speaking so many languages?

 Communication and culture are a great passion I have.
-Nonetheless, to be honest, I study and speak different languages of diverse roots just because of the sheer delight and wonderful feeling I get inside me when I’m studying.
+Nonetheless, to be honest, I study and speak different languages of different roots just because of the sheer delight and wonderful feeling I get inside me when I’m studying.

 6. Some people say the world is really just going to have a few languages left in a 100 years, do you think this is really true?

-I think it’s going to take longer for many languages to disappear, but I do believe there are just going to be some of the languages there are today in 100 years.
-I can instance one of the native languages of my culture (Náhuatl).
-There are still some people whose mother tongue is Náhuatl, but due to discrimination and the fact that others look down on Náhuatl speakers, they feel somewhat afraid and ashamed of using it in everyday life, as a consequence, they learn Spanish and refuse to speak Náhuatl on the streets as well as teaching it to their offspring.
-In the future, it might be one of those endangered languages, so to speak.
+There are still a lot of people whose mother language is Náhuatl, but due to discrimination and the fact that others look down on native Náhuatl speakers, they feel somewhat afraid and/or ashamed of using it in their everyday life.
+As a consequence, they learn Spanish and refuse to speak Náhuatl on the streets as well as teaching it to their offspring.
+It might be one of those “endangered” languages, so to speak.

 7. What is your message to young (and not so young) people out there who are interested in studying multiple languages?